-When the bills are piling up, it's not always easy to make sound financial decisions.
+Making sound financial decisions when bills pile up is not always easy.
 Even if you need to get your hands on some cash in a hurry, don't jump at the most accessible opportunities.

 Avoid most fast-cash alternatives, like payday loans, high-interest personal loans, debt consolidation loans, and car title loans, when you're in this situation.
 If you make a poor choice, you might find yourself deeper in debt.

 While a payday loan might seem like a great way to obtain money quickly, you should know that these loans have significant downsides, including punishing interest rates and short repayment time frames.
 Once you fully understand how they work and consider the costs and risks involved, you might change your mind about getting one.

 A "payday loan" is a short-term loan from a payday loan company or online vendor—not a bank—that usually becomes due on your next payday or the next time you receive income from some other regular source, like Social Security.
 Typically, payday loans are relatively small, around $500 or less.

 State laws, like in Florida, sometimes limits the amount a lender can charge for a payday loan.
 State law might also limit the repayment period or the maximum amount a person can borrow.
 Some states have gone as far as making payday lending illegal.